vladimir-ionita/custom-ios-player/README.md

 This is valid for the current version of FFmpeg, which is 0.5.x.
 For future versions this might change, most probably it will.

 ## Conclusion
-Building an iOS custom player is deffinitely not an easy task.
+Building an iOS custom player is definitely not an easy task.
 But with enough passion, inspiration, and patience, this is doable.
-Of course there is a lot left to be done.
+Of course, there is a lot left to be done.
 You need to handle streaming errors, maybe handle each video stream in a different thread, and build a beautiful UI.